 However, Medicare also allows states to set their own rules about whether they will sell Medigap policies to people who qualify for Medicare early due to Medicare disability.
+In every state, however, disabled Medicare beneficiaries under 65 can access Medicare Advantage plans.

 Who Qualifies for Medicare Supplement Plans in Ohio?

 People in Ohio who are 65 or older qualify to apply for a Medicare Supplement.
-(These are also called Medigap plans).
+These are also called Medigap plans.
 However, Ohio does not require carriers to offer Medigap plans to people under age 65 who have qualified due to a disability.

 What this means is that you may not be eligible for a supplement until you turn 65.
 In the meantime, you will need to look at Ohio Medicare Advantage plans for your coverage.
 Medicare Advantage plans are easier to qualify for because they have only one health question.